Thyroid friendly foods for hypothyroidism

 Examples: Berries, spinach, kale, bell peppers, carrots

 These foods are packed with vitamins C and A, which protect the thyroid gland from oxidative damage and support immune health.
-Leafy greens and colorful vegetables provide a range of phytonutrients that help with detoxification and hormone balance.
+Leafy greens and colourful vegetables provide a range of phytonutrients that help with detoxification and hormone balance.

 7. Whole grains (in moderation)